Missouri Folk Arts Program Awarded a Missouri Humanities Grant for Speakers Series

 ViewWho We Are

 Missouri Folk Arts identifies, documents, and promotes folk and traditional arts in our state.
-Staff folklorists coordinate apprenticeship team activities each year; co-produces folk arts events around the state; and works with local and regional arts organizations to further their missions.
+Staff folklorists coordinate apprenticeship team activities each year; co-produce folk arts activities around the state; and work with local and regional arts organizations to further their missions.

 Educational Programs